khval/AmosKittens/README.md

 About
 -----
 Amos Kittens tries to be 100% compatible AMOS interpreter, so you download Amos programs from Aminet or cover disks or run AMOS code from ADF disk images.
-This is goal of this project.
+This is the goal of this project.

 **AmigaOS4.x**
 This platform this thing primary developed on, however code is some times tested on other operating systems.